 “An invaluable source of insight and wisdom on what it means to work with students.
-We’ve needed this book for a long time, and I’m glad it has finally arrived.”—John Warner, author of Why They Can’t Write
+We’ve needed this book for a long time.”—John Warner, author of Why They Can’t Write

 College is changing, but the way we train academics is not.
 Most professors are still trained to be researchers first and teachers a distant second, even as scholars are increasingly expected to excel in the classroom.